razorpay/shubhcron/README.md

 shubh sendtoaddress <bitcoinaddress> <amount>
 # Run the JVM garbage collector, but only if all is well
 shubh /usr/bin/bin/jcmd GC.run
-# Sign documents, but only if the time is right
+# Sign documents, but wait till the time is right
-shubh gpg --sign
+SHUBH_WAIT=1 shubh gpg --sign
 ```

 # Cron Usage